 - what data will show you why you’re performing well or badly?

 Try not to ask what metrics people want to see!
-Often you’ll get a long list of metrics that won’t achieve squat.
+Often you’ll get a long list of metrics that will achieve squat.
 Instead focus on the actions they want to take with data insights.

 Get all the data